astridx/meinblog/content/posts/joomla/33joomla-dashboard-fuer-deine-erweiterung.en.md

 Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.

 Install your component as described in part one, after copying all files.
 Joomla will update the namespaces for you during the installation.
 Since a new file has been added, this is necessary.
-2.
+We have also added instructions to the installation script.

 2. use the dashboard in the backend.